Kindergarten

 POA criteria is set by the Department of Education to assist children at risk of disadvantage to access a kindergarten program.

-For more information on priority of access for early childhood education visit the Victorian Government website.
+For more information on priority of access for early childhood education visit the Victorian Government website - priority of access.

 This is the only local criteria set by MIKA to prioritise those families that live closest to the service.